Willamette Zone Fishing

-Dorena Reservoir was last stocked in late April and will be stocked next in mid-October.
-The reservoir is east of Cottage Grove on Row River Road and is open all year.
+Dorena Reservoir is east of Cottage Grove on Row River Road and is open to fishing all year.
 Trout and warmwater fish are available.
 Stocking will resume in March.
 Only Baker Bay boat ramp is accessible at the current reservoir elevation.

 ESTACADA LAKE: trout

-Stocked the week of Aug.
-18 with 1,800 legal-sized rainbow trout.
 Estacada Lake is a 150-acre reservoir on the Clackamas River behind River Mill Dam.
 There is a boat ramp in Milo McIver State Park at the lower end of the reservoir.
-A fishing dock next to the boat ramp provides non-boating access to the lake.
+An ADA-accessible fishing dock next to the boat ramp provides non-boating access to the lake.

 FALL CREEK RESERVOIR: trout

 Fall Creek Reservoir was stocked in the spring and won’t be stocked again this year.
 Boat ramps are closed for the season.

 Stocked in September with rainbow trout and recycled summer steelhead.
 Faraday is a 25-acre reservoir located 1.1 miles southeast of Estacada on Hwy.
 224 next to a PGE hydro plant.
 No boats, walk-in only bank fishing.

 FERN RIDGE RESERVOIR: largemouth bass, crappie, bluegill, brown bullhead